De Statuten van Nautilus International vormen het wettelijke raamwerk dat het functioneren van de vakbond bepaalt.

 12.5 The Council shall have power and authority to construe the Rules and to determine on all matters where the Rules are silent.
 Any such construction or determination by the Council shall be binding upon all members and shall remain in operation unless reversed by the Council or by the members in General Meeting.

-12.6 The Council may, under Rule 2(q) determine detailed Regulations for the operation of this Rule.
+12.6 The Council may, under Rule 2(u) determine detailed Regulations for the operation of this Rule.

-14.2 To provide for such a change in composition or numbers the Council may reduce the term of office of a Member or Members in any category providing that the Member or Members so selected shall be the successful candidate or candidates receiving the lowest number of votes in the relevant category in the previous election.
-In the event that a ballot had not been required in the previous election the selection shall be undertaken using objective criteria laid down by Regulations made by the Council under Rule 2 (q).
+14.2 To provide for such a change in composition or numbers the Council may reduce the term of office of a Member or Members in any category providing that the Member or Members so selected to leave office as a consequence shall be the successful candidate or candidates receiving the lowest number of votes in the relevant category in the previous election.
+In the event that a ballot had not been required in the previous election the selection shall be undertaken using objective criteria laid down by Regulations made by the Council under Rule 2 (u).

 14.3 A Scrutineer shall be appointed at each General Meeting and shall hold office until the next General Meeting.
 Casual vacancies in the office of Scrutineer shall be filled by the Council.

-14.4 Nothing in these Rules will prevent the Council determining Regulations for the Council and General Secretary elections permitting electronic voting conducted in accordance with the Trade Union and Labour Relations (Consolidation) Act 1992 and any successor legislation.
+14.4 Nothing in these Rules will prevent the Council determining Regulations for the Council and General Secretary elections permitting electronic voting conducted in accordance with statutory requirements.

-14.5 The Council shall, under Rule 2(q) determine detailed Regulations for the operation of this Rule.
+14.5 The Council shall, under Rule 2(u) determine detailed Regulations for the operation of this Rule.

 15.1 Should a member of the Council be suspended or expelled from membership of the Union that member’s membership of the Council shall terminate forthwith.